joey1pelletier/pelletier-limit-break-capstone/README.md

 ### Learned Lessons

 Because I have not worked on the project over break, I learned that working over break would've made the capstone sequence less stressful and time-consuming.
-Therefore, I will need to prioritize more time towards working on my project.
+Therefore, I will need to prioritize more time towards working on my project this semester.